Boston Crusaders

 During their 1960s heyday, President John F. Kennedy and Senator Ted Kennedy were two of the Crusaders’ most zealous supporters, and the Senator intervened personally to secure them West Point uniforms, which the Crusaders changed into their own colors.
 In 1961, President Kennedy invited the Crusaders to be the first drum and bugle corps to march in a Presidential Inauguration Parade, but corps members’ limited finances prevented the group from travelling to Washington, DC.
 In 1965, however, the Crusaders marched proudly in President Lyndon Inauguration Parade, after they’d made President Kennedy an honorary member just 34 days before his assassination.
 In 2013, the corps marched in President Barack Obama’s second Inauguration Parade.

 In 1972, a dark cloud fell over the Crusaders’ successes of the 1960s when a fire destroyed most of the corps’ instruments and equipment, leaving only 19 members able to compete and forcing them to forego the upcoming DCI Championship in Wisconsin.
-They entered the CYO Nationals in Boston instead, where they finished ninth out of thirteen, earning them a reputation as “the corps that would not die.”
+They entered the CYO Nationals in Boston instead, where they finished ninth out of thirteen competitors, earning them a reputation as “the corps that would not die.”

-In 1982, disaster struck again when the corps’ funds were embezzled while on a tour of the UK, leaving members and staff stranded and broke.
-The US State Department aided corps members under 18 in returning to the US while others relied on help from friends, family and generous donors, but the airline filed a receivership action for non-receipt of the full airfare.
 Just as they’d done a decade before, “the corps that would not die” assembled a small contingent – renamed the Boston Drum and Bugle Corps – and between 1983 and 1985 marched in every parade possible within a day’s drive of Boston, eventually paying all their debts except for the airfare, which never resulted in any legal action.
 In 1986, the corps resumed using the name Boston Crusaders.

 From the late 1980s through the 1990s, the Crusaders earned something of a “troublemaker” reputation due to various off-stage antics among members, and their DCI rankings were average at best.
 In 1999, however, under new corps director Jim Cronin and his strict code of “professionalism, accountability, and responsibility,” the Crusaders were among DCI’s twelve finalists.

-The 2000s have seen superb performances from the Crusaders, who’ve made the DCI World Championship finals every year, placing fifth in 2000, 2002 and 2018, which was their first year winning the George Zingali Caption Award for Best Color Guard.
-In 2019, they finished in sixth and won their second Zingali and in 2022 the Crusaders had their best DCI World Championship finish ever, tying for the silver medal with the Bluecoats Drum and Bugle Corps (founded in 1972) from Canton, Ohio, and winning their third Zingali, thus reminding the world that their long-held reputation as “the corps that would not die” is as deserved in the 21st Century as it was in the 20th.
+In 2022, the Crusaders had their best DCI World Championship finish ever, tying for the silver medal with the Bluecoats Drum and Bugle Corps (founded in 1972) from Canton, Ohio, and winning their third Zingali, thus reminding the world that their long-held reputation as “the corps that would not die” is as deserved in the 21st century as it was in the 20th.

 (by D.S.
 Monahan)